gartfr/QualcommLTE/README.md

 4) Just bind device 3 which is the right one who has to get qmi_wwan capabilities
 5) Load option driver
 6) Bind option driver to the device, it will fill up all remaining subdevice, which is correct.
-7) Add parameter to QMI in order to push the device interface in the right mode.

 It will give the following result :